rossprogram/rossprogram.github.io/arrival/asia/counselors/index.md

 indicated.
 If you are under 21 please have your parent (or guardian) sign it as well.
 Then scan the signed document and email the resulting PDF to us at
 <info@rossmathasia.org> . <br>
-That form asks for some of your health history, current medications, and emergency contact information (typically, parents' phone numbers).
+That form asks for some of your health history, current medications, food restrictions and emergency contact information (typically, parents' phone numbers).
 The goal is to provide permission for doctors to treat you in case of injuries or illnesses during your time here.